Student Behaviour Strategy

 - adapt our approaches.

-The new Student Behaviour Policy and Procedures supporting the Strategy have now been finalised and have been released for familiarisation as part of the Inclusive, Engaging and Respectful Schools package, ahead of their implementation in Term 3 2022.
+The new Student Behaviour Policy and Procedures supporting the Strategy were implemented at the start of Term 4, 2022, as part of the Inclusive, Engaging and Respectful Schools package.

 For more information